Open Data Guide

 There are several different ways to navigate and search for information on the Open Data Catalog :

-- All datasets are assigned a ‘Category’ (e.g., Zoning and Private Property or Public Safety).
-On the Homepage , click on any category below the icons to browse datasets related to that topic.
+- All datasets are assigned a ‘Category’ (e.g., Arts and Culture or Government Operations).
+On the Homepage , scroll down to the middle of the page and click on any popular topic category to browse datasets related to that topic.

 - The Homepage and all internal Open Data pages have a keyword search box.
 Note that this keyword search is specific to Open Data pages and published datasets; it does NOT search the entire City of Boulder website and does NOT search within actual data files.
 For example, if you search for ‘homeless’ you will be directed to datasets that have the word ‘homeless’ in the dataset title, description, and/or other tags.
-The search results will not include datasets that may only have the word ‘homeless’ within the actual data file, e.g. within the Emails to Boulder City Council dataset.
+The search results will not include datasets that may only have the word ‘homeless’ within the actual data file.

 There are a couple different ways to contact members of the City of Boulder Open Data Team and dataset owners: